Clarks Bridge Park

 The iconic timing tower used during the Games is better than ever because of the many improvements made in the past two decades.

 The Lake Lanier Olympic Park at Clarks Bridge Park rents its facilities for concerts and other outdoor events, in addition to seasonal regattas.

 You’re invited to play your own games here too!

 Clarks Bridge Park has multiple boat ramps and a dock on one side of the road providing fishing access to the Chattahoochee River — where lunkers live.

 A popular beach with picnic tables, grills and forested lawns is on the other side of the road.
 A pedestrian tunnel beneath Clarks Bridge Road provides quick access to both sides without dodging traffic.
 Restrooms are located at both locations.

 Locals often catch fish from the rocky shore and by the bridge, especially overnight.
-It’s so peaceful that you won’t care if you don’t get any hits.
+It’s so peaceful that you won’t care if you don’t catch anything.

 The glory of the 1996 Olympics endures at Clarks Bridge Park.